bbfrederick/rapidtide/docs/usage.rst

             #.
 Applying an offset to the recenter the peak of the delay distribution of all voxels to zero, which should make datasets easier to compare.

     #.
 After the three passes are complete, rapidtide will then use a GLM filter to remove a voxel specific lagged copy of the final probe regressor from the data - this denoised data will be in the file ``outputname_desc-lfofilterCleaned_bold.nii.gz``.
 There will also a number of maps output with the prefix ``outputname_`` of delay, correlation strength and so on.
-See the bidsoutputs_ table above for specifics.
+See the :ref:`BIDS Outputs` table above for specifics.

 Removing low frequency physiological noise from fMRI data that has been processed with FIX